Law and Modern Slavery

 No additional requirements

-This course analyses the legal response to modern slavery with a focus on Australian law.
-The course considers the compliance obligations in practical terms and in terms of their effectiveness.
-The course also considers the international legal response to modern slavery: the Universal Declaration of Human Rights 1948, the International Covenant on Civil and Political Rights 1976, the Rome Statute (17 July 1998), 1926 Slavery Convention and 1956 Supplementary Covenant on the Abolition of Slavery.
+This subject analyses the legal response to modern slavery with a focus on Australian law.
+The subject considers the compliance obligations in practical terms and in terms of their effectiveness.
+It also considers the international legal response to modern slavery: the Universal Declaration of Human Rights 1948, the International Covenant on Civil and Political Rights 1976, the Rome Statute (17 July 1998), 1926 Slavery Convention and 1956 Supplementary Covenant on the Abolition of Slavery.

 100% Continuous assessment comprising: - Written report - Written essay - oral presentation